chsinyin/S3FS_CM/README.md

 S3FS_CM
 ==
 We modified S3FS by adding another cache.
-User can apply different compression techniques to the files in this cache.
+User can decide to compress or not to compress the files in this cache.
+We use zlib to compress file by now, which can be replaced by user.

 Setting
 ==